LegNeato/pullup/pullup/README.md

 - [mdBook](https://github.com/rust-lang/mdBook) (via the `mdbook` feature)
 - [Typst](https://github.com/typst/typst) (via the `typst` feature)

-All formats are disabled by default and must be enabled via features before use.
+Formats are disabled by default and must be enabled via features before use.

 ## How to use the crate